Department of Computer Science

 An introduction to Computer Security and the ethical underpinnings of security.
 The basic objectives of creating a secure system, attack methods and defenses are discussed.

-Pre / Co requisites: CSC 301 requires prerequisites of three CSC, CST, or CSW courses.
+CSC 301 Prerequisite: Successful completion of three CSC, CST, or CSW courses with minimum grades of D-.

 CSC 302.
 Computer Security.
 3 Credits.